 \subsection{Hilbert series and generalized Littlewood identities}

-As an application of our main result, we are able to write down the Hilbert series for the infinite-dimensional modules in each of our six families (see Table \ref{table:Hilbert-series}).
+As an application of our main result, we write down explicit Hilbert series for the infinite-dimensional modules in each of our six families (see Table \ref{table:Hilbert-series}).
 For certain of the families --- namely, those in which the infinite-dimensional module is a Wallach representation of $\g$ --- we thereby recover the well-known Hilbert series of determinantal varieties.
-By computing the Euler characteristic of BGG resolutions of the finite-dimensional $\g$-modules, we derive six new families of identities (see Table~\ref{table:identities}) generalizing the classical identities~\eqref{Dual-Cauchy}--\eqref{Littlewood-D}.
+By computing the Euler characteristic of BGG resolutions of the finite-dimensional $\g'$-modules, we derive six new families of identities (see Table~\ref{table:identities}) generalizing the classical identities~\eqref{Dual-Cauchy}--\eqref{Littlewood-D}.